 Probably the most frustrating strategy to deal with, a Trush — or Tower Rush — is when you get aggressive with Villagers and build a Watch Tower, or multiple Watch Towers, next to your opponent’s resources such as wood, berries or gold.

-As Watch Towers shoot arrows (and an increased number of arrows if you garrison Villagers inside them), this prevents your enemy from taking their resources.
+Watch Towers shoot arrows, and they shoot an increased number of arrows if you garrison Villagers or Archers inside them.
+The same is true for Skirmishers, though they don’t contribute as much.
+This strategy prevents your enemy from taking resources.

 After one tower goes up, you should build another one within range of the first so that your initial tower can provide covering fire for your Villagers as they create the second.